Skip to content

 • For RPM-family distros, the equivalent dnf / zypper flow.

-After install, users get updates through their distro's normal apt upgrade / dnf upgrade / zypper update.
+After install, users receive updates through their distro's normal apt upgrade / dnf upgrade / zypper update / pacman -Syu.
 No opt-in updater, no Electron tray icon, no separate channel.
-The repo is a normal repo, signed, served over HTTPS.
+The repo is a normal signed repo served over HTTPS.

 What it does not do

 • Build other package formats.
-RPM and DEB only.
-Flatpak/Snap/AppImage/AUR/Nix are different bets — see About for why.
+RPM, DEB, and pacman only.
+Flatpak/Snap/AppImage/Nix are different bets — see About for why.
+(OmniPackage builds pacman packages into its own signed repo; it does not publish to the AUR.)

 • Host your repository.
 You bring the bucket.
-The trade-off is no vendor lock-in and your packages live in storage you control.
+The trade-off: no vendor lock-in, and your packages live in storage you control.